- Office of the State Veterinarian

 Kathryn A. Eckert is an associate attorney practicing in the Lexington office of McBrayer law.
 She is a graduate of University of Kentucky and the University of Kentucky College of Law.
 She is an avid equestrian and practices Equine Law in addition to Medical Malpractice Defense and Healthcare Litigation.
-You may reach Ms. Eckert at email@example.com or (859) 231-8780, ext.
+You may reach Ms. Eckert at firstname.lastname@example.org or (859) 231-8780, ext.
 1186.
-We take a team approach to deliver effective counsel to all our clients, so other attorneys in the firm may perform these services as well.

 This article does not constitute legal advice.